JaydipRadadiya/TimedDog/README.md

     //...
 }
 ```
-**Suggestion:** Extends this activity on pages that can only be accessed after login.
+**Suggestion:** Extend this activity on pages that can only be accessed after login.

 ##### Finally, start `TimedDog` in your main activity's method.
 Typically, this is usually the splash activity.
 ```java